Trip Facts

 Why choose Mardi Himal trek?

 Mardi Himal Trekking is a newly started trekking route; the trail makes a small circuit up to the base camp of Mardi Himal.
 This trek is an ideal choice for you if you are looking for isolated trekking routes in Annapurna region.
+For more information please refer to Ultimate Guide Trekking to Mardi Himal.

 Why should I trek with Nepal Sanctuary Treks (NST)?